Trading Standards - age restricted products/sales

 - Dangerous chemicals - cigarette lighter fuel, glue, aerosols

 - Dangerous Weapons - air weapons, crossbows, knives

 You must not sell alcohol to any person under the age of 18 years.

 No persons under the age of 18 years can sell alcohol.

 It is an offence for you to sell or supply intoxicating liquor to any person under the age of 18 years in premises licensed to sell alcohol.
 It is an offence for a person (e.g. the licence holder) to allow any of his staff to sell alcohol to a minor in licensed premises.
 You must ensure that you have taken appropriate measures to satisfy yourself that the buyer is at least 18 years of age.
 If in any doubt, ask for photo identification as proof of age from young customers as appropriate.

 The maximum penalty for either of these offences is a level 3 fine of £5000.

-It is an offence for you or your staff to sell cigarettes or any tobacco products including cigarette papers to a person under the age of 18 years.
+It is an offence for you or your staff to sell cigarettes, electronic cigarettes or any tobacco products including cigarette papers to a person under the age of 18 years.
 It is up to you to decide whether or not that person looks 18 years of age.
 If in doubt, you should not sell cigarettes or tobacco products to them.
-You must sell cigarettes in packets of 10 or more and in their original packaging.
+You must sell cigarettes in packets of 20 or more and in their original plain packaging.